 The Joyality Program is a synthesis of tools and processes that Eshana has used and/or developed throughout her ecopsychological career, and which she believes are "core practises to encourage empowerment, connection and conscious action".

 Rachel Taylor is a recent university graduate, environmental and social activist, dancer, photographer, sunset chaser, food and music lover and traveler.
 Born and raised on Vashon Island in Puget Sound in Washington State, USA, Rachel moved to Los Angeles in 2012 to attend Occidental College, where she earned a degree in Urban and Environmental Policy.
 Rachel has worked with organizations such as Community Coalition, Backbone Campaign, Monteverde Conservation League, Cogan Owens Greene, Fossil Free Oxy and LA EcoVillage doing community and campus organizing, environmental education, media design and communication, creative activism and community-based research.
 She is passionate about the Earth and holds a deep faith in the capacity of human beings to evolve, to come together and to consciously create a better world.
 She has a passion and talent for making the unconscious conscious and articulating universal truths in a way that is at once accessible and transcendent.
-As a young adult, Rachel is still figuring out how best to put her gifts and skills to work towards a sustainable future, but she is particularly passionate about awakening and deepening the human-nature connection, the role of women in facilitating cultural change, and nurturing diverse, decolonizing, inclusive and creative solutions to social and environmental problems.
+As a young adult, Rachel is still figuring out how best to put her gifts and skills to work towards a regenerative future, but she is particularly passionate about awakening and deepening the human-nature connection, the role of women in facilitating cultural change, and nurturing diverse, decolonizing, inclusive and creative solutions to social and environmental problems.

 Rachel's communication skills enable The Joyality Program to be practised and understood by a wide range of participants.
 She speaks straight to the heart.